Lindsay-R/environment-variables/README.md

 The PATH environment variable, as you may remember, stores a list of directories that your computer should look in to find other programs.

 You can look at the value of a single environment variable from the command line using `echo $<VARIABLE_NAME>`.
+EX: echo $SHELL
 Check out the example below:

     |ruby-2.1.1@gschool| Hunters-MacBook-Pro in ~/gschool/dev/exercises/environment-variables